 Our second house opened in 2002 under the Phase 1 Homelessness Initiative and is a supported rooming house for women who have a history of homelessness and serious mental health challenges.

 Applicants to the program must be eligible for Ontario Disability Support or Ontario Works.
-Staff are available on- site for up to 24 hours, (an asleep overnight staff person).
+Staff are available on- site for up to 24 hours.
 This program was designed for women who need a lot of day to day support to live successfully in the community.
 Meals are prepared for residents, staff assist residents with medication and laundry, and CCAC, (Community Care Access Centre), is accessed if personal care is required.
 There is common space and residents also have their own private bedrooms.
 The closest streetcar is Beverley Street and College or alternatively Beverley Street and Dundas, east of Spadina.

 - be women and over 16 years of age